Christopher-Linus/alx-system_engineering-devops/0x00-shell_basics/README.md

 This command mv [[:upper:]]* /tmp/u Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u
 This command rm *- that deletes all files in the current working directory that end with the character ~ This command mkdir -p welcome/to/school that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+This Command ls -amvp  that lists all the files and directories of the current directory, separated by commas (,) directory names should end with a slash(/) files and directories starting with a dot(.)